 1. Open OBS.

-1. On the main OBS interface, right-click the Sources box and select Add > Game Capture.
+1. On the main OBS interface, right-click the Sources box and select Add, then Game Capture.

-2. Select Your Game of choice from the drop-down menu and select OK.
+2. Select your game of choice from the drop-down menu and click OK.

 3. Right-click the Sources box again to add any additional feeds.
 You can add images and text to customize your layout, use Monitor Capture to show anything on your display or select Video Capture to use your webcam.